-7. An individual appointed to an administrative position may also be awarded the rank of Assistant, Associate, or full Professor.
+4. An individual appointed to an administrative position may also be awarded the rank of Assistant, Associate, or full Professor.
 The individual must participate sufficiently in the affairs of the academic unit to meet stated criteria for tenure and promotion.
 This should be so stated in writing at the time of the appointment.

-Such awards of rank must be reviewed in advance by the campus Tenure and Promotion Committee and by the Dean of the University.
+Such awards of rank must be reviewed in advance by the campus Tenure and Promotion Committee and by the Regional Campus Dean.